-- a) conduct an initial risk assessment, in accordance with the policies of your firm; - explain to the client the funding options available, including speculative fee/after the event insurance arrangements, legal expenses insurance, legal aid (where available), trade union funding, paying personally; and the consequences of these arrangements for the client in terms of any personal liability for costs; - c) put in place the agreed funding arrangements; - d) issue to the client the firm's standard client care letter, and explain to the client its provisions, including arrangements for dealing with yourself or another named contact within the firm, and complaints procedures; - e) disclose and explain to the client (where required) any referral arrangements; - f) comply with your firm's procedures for "know your client" and the conduct of any anti-money laundering checks; - g) exercise vigilance in satisfying yourself that the claim your client wishes to pursue is not fraudulent.
+- a) conduct an initial risk assessment, in accordance with the policies of your firm; - explain to the client the funding options available, after the event insurance arrangements, legal expenses insurance, legal aid (where available), trade union funding, paying personally; and the consequences of these arrangements for the client in terms of any personal liability for costs, and disbursements; - c) put in place the agreed funding arrangements, and make requisite notifications to the defendant if appropriate; - d) issue to the client the firm's standard client care letter, and explain to the client its provisions, including arrangements for dealing with yourself or another named contact within the firm, and complaints procedures; - e) comply with your firm's procedures for "know your client" and the conduct of any anti-money laundering checks; - exercise vigilance in satisfying yourself that the claim your client wishes to pursue is not fraudulent; - g) advise the client on, and establish their eligibility for, any appropriate fee remissions that may be available.

-3. Advising the client and managing their expectations
+3. Advising the client, managing their expectations, mediation and alternative dispute resolution

-- a) advise the client, in clear language, of - your analysis of the case and the relevant law, - the likely outcomes, including best and worst case scenarios, and possible compromise solutions, - the available options for resolving the matter, including negotiation or other alternative dispute resolution and litigation, - the appropriate forum for raising any court action, either the Court of Session or Sheriff Court, the choice between these, and the consequences in terms of procedure and time likely to be taken, - rights and duties in relation to disclosure of information, dealing with the defender, third parties, after-the-event and before-the-event insurers, experts and the court, and your client's dealings with you/your firm, - how you will plan the conduct of the case and consult with the client on tactics and proposed courses of action; - b) continually manage the expectations of the client by advising them, as the case proceeds, of the prospects of success, the range within which any award of damages might fall, the significance of issues raised by the defence; the risks inherent in litigation, and when and why there may be periods of apparent inactivity due to factors such as time allowed for the defender to respond, awaiting stabilisation of an injury pending medical assessment, etc; - c) ensure the client has a clear understanding of any documentation or other evidence they must supply, information (such as costs of care) which they must record, and changes in medical condition or employment circumstances of which they must notify you; - d) assess (with specialist advice where necessary) and explain to the client the impact on state benefits to which the client may be entitled of any interim payments and final settlement; - e) check, in respect of all advice given, that the client has understood what you have told them, and understands any action they must take, and the time within which it must be taken; - f) identify cases where a personal injury trust ought to be set up to protect any of the client's means-tested state benefits; identify cases in which a Compensation Recovery Unit Certificate should be sought, advise the client of the consequences of securing a certificate, and check that the compensator has applied, or is applying for a Certificate; - g) identify any case where a provisional damages award should be considered.
+- a) advise the client, in clear language, of - your analysis of the case and the relevant law, - the likely outcomes, including best and worst case scenarios, and possible compromise solutions, - the available options for resolving the matter, including negotiation, mediation or other alternative dispute resolution and litigation, - rights and duties in relation to disclosure of information, dealing with the defendant, third parties, after-the-event and before-the-event insurers, experts and the court, and your client's dealings with you/your firm, - how you will plan the conduct of the case and consult with the client on tactics and proposed courses of action; - b) continually manage the expectations of the client by advising them, as the case proceeds, of the prospects of success, the range within which any award of damages might fall, the significance of issues raised by the defence; the risks inherent in litigation, and when and why there may be periods of apparent inactivity due to factors such as time allowed for the defendant to respond, awaiting stabilisation of an injury pending medical assessment, etc; - c) ensure the client has a clear understanding of any documentation or other evidence they must supply, information (such as costs of care) which they must record, and changes in medical condition or employment circumstances of which they must notify you; - d) maintain an ongoing review of mental capacity issues; - e) assess (with specialist advice where necessary) and explain to the client the impact on state benefits to which the client may be entitled of any interim payments and final settlement; - f) check, in respect of all advice given, that the client has understood what you have told them, and understands any action they must take, and the time within which it must be taken; - g) identify cases where a personal injury trust ought to be set up to protect any of the client's means-tested state benefits; identify cases in which a Compensation Recovery Unit Certificate should be sought, advise the client of the consequences of securing a certificate, and check that the compensator has applied, or is applying for a Certificate; - h) identify any case where a provisional damages award should be considered;